 Music is a universal gift, with the power to connect and bring together people from all walks of life.
 The Santa Fe Opera wields that power judiciously, with its mission “to advance the operatic art form by presenting ensemble performances of the highest quality…” If you’ve never attended one of the Opera’s spectacular offerings, you’re definitely missing out on one of life’s greatest pleasures.
+This year, the company celebrates its 66th Festival season, from June 30 – August 26, 2023.

 Officially founded in 1957, by John O. Crosby, when he bought a 76-acre ranch, which had already become known for its hospitality to travelling musicians.
 Noted for its unparalleled acoustics, the land was perfectly suited for a musical enterprise and John recognized its quality immediately.
 It has since grown, with additions to the acreage and new buildings springing up, while drawing 85,000 people yearly from across the globe, but the one thing that has remained the same is the acoustics.